cjmcdonald42/mxMoodle/local/mxschool/README.md

 # Middlesex's Dorm and Student Functions Plugin

-Local Moodle plugin written for Middlesex.
-Middlesex is an independent secondary school for boarding and day students in grades 9-12.
+Local Moodle plugin written for Middlesex School; an independent, secondary school following the New England boarding school tradition.
 Learn more at <https://mxschool.edu>.

 Moodle is the world’s open source learning platform.
 Learn more at <https://moodle.org>.